Ayriko/WIK-DPS-TP04/README.md

 kubectl apply -f service.yaml
 ```

-Whether you use it with the replicaset or the deployment, make sure that they have "app.kubernetes.io/name: api" in their template's labels.
+Whether you use it with the replicaset or the deployment applied, make sure that they have "app.kubernetes.io/name: api" in their template's labels.

 ### INGRESS

+You need the deployment and the service to be applied too.

 You can set up ingress with the following commands :